-1.9. “card” or “bsmart card” means the bsmart card, a valid electronic card issued by Nedbank for members to facilitate transactions with retailers;
+1.10. “card” or “bsmart card”means the bsmart transaction card, a valid electronic card issued by the Co-operative Switch (Co-switch) or Innervation for members to facilitate transactions with retailers;

-1.12. “mobile app” means a software application downloaded by the member on his/her mobile device used as a point-of-sale integrated mobile payment application provided by a third party (WiGroup) and by use of a QR code or pin;
+1.13. “mobile app”means a software application downloaded by the member on his/her mobile device used as a point-of-sale integrated mobile payment application provided by a third party and by use of a QR code and pin;